 Living on a boat comes with countless challenges, but few can cause more frustration than a poorly designed galley.
 It’s tough enough to cook a great-tasting meal that everyone enjoys in a standard kitchen, but managing that in a swaying, confined space with limited resources can make you want to hurl yourself overboard.
 A perfect boat galley is well-designed, highly functional, and safe to use.
 Below, we cover everything you’ll need to know to make the most out of your space.

 From cooking and cleaning to remaining mobile and social, the location of a galley can dramatically impact your culinary experience at sea.
-The galley should be accessible from both the cockpit and saloon, well ventilated, and in a location that is less prone to boat roll than other areas.
+The galley should be accessible from both the cockpit and saloon, well ventilated and in an area that is less prone to boat roll than other areas.
 Placement at the foot of the boat’s companionway is ideal, as it satisfies the three considerations mentioned above.
-Those with multiple roles on the boat will particularly enjoy this location as they make trips above and below deck.
+Those with multiple roles on the boat will enjoy this location as they make trips above and below deck.
 Each boat will have a different setup, though, so be sure to consider the specifics for you and your crew.
 What works for some will be less than ideal for others.

-The shape and layout of your galley will dictate how you set up your kitchen and arrange your accessories.
+The shape and layout of your space will dictate how you set up your kitchen and arrange your boat galley accessories.
 Three standard layouts for a boat galley exist – Linear, L-Shaped, or U-Shaped.
 L-Shaped and U-Shaped galleys are more commonly found on offshore cruisers, as the design provides more support and security when the boat is rolling.
 They also keep spaces and cooking accessories nearby for a busy evening as the lead cook.

 Logical Refrigeration Placement